Epicor Sets Final On-Premises Release Dates as Cloud Strategy Accelerates

 2. Integration and AI capabilities: Organizations with heavily customized on-premises deployments face complex migration paths, particularly those maintaining custom code extensions.
 Cloud-native architectures reduce integration timelines by approximately 30% through standardized APIs and pre-built connectors.
 Cloud deployments unlock AI-powered features including predictive planning for demand forecasting and zero-touch accounting that reduce manual finance work by up to 70%.
 Epicor positions its outcomes-based AI agent pricing as a priority, allowing customers to access conversational ERP capabilities without managing infrastructure.

-3. Migration readiness: Industry analysis indicates 60% of enterprises require professional “health checks” before beginning technical migration, assessing data quality and integration architecture.
+3. Migration readiness: Many enterprises require professional “health checks” before beginning technical migration, assessing data quality and integration architecture.
 Epicor’s Ascend program addresses this through automated landscape analysis tools that generate customized readiness assessments.
 Technology executives should prioritize vendors demonstrating proven migration methodologies, AI-powered data migration tooling, and industry-specific process templates.

 What This Means for ERP Insiders